Get a Free Consultation

 Rarely, loss of vision may occur due to surgical complications.

-Starting on the day before the surgery, avoid using products such as make-up, cream, perfume, lotion, or accessories.
+Starting the day before the surgery, avoid using products such as make-up, cream, perfume, lotion, or accessories.
 Your surgeon may have trouble adjusting the position of your head.

 Before going into surgery, you can have a light meal.
 Also, be sure to take your medications for the surgery.